apache/streampipes-website/docs/05_how-to-opcua-events.md

 Open `Connect`, click `New Adapter`, and select `OPC UA Events`.
 The configuration starts with the same connection settings as the regular OPC UA adapter.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="OPC UA Events Adapter Selection" purpose="Show the adapter catalog with the OPC UA Events adapter selected."
+title="OPC UA Events Adapter Selection" src="/img/howto/opcua/howto-opcua-adapter-selection.png"
+alt="Select the OPC UA Events adapter from the adapter catalog" caption="Select the OPC UA Events adapter from the adapter catalog."
 />

 ## Configure the OPC UA connection